Knox White Paper

 - How do you know if a compromised OS was booted at runtime?

 - Can you trust that your certificates are stored securely?

 - Has an exploit modified the kernel or other system software?

 Samsung’s approach to addressing this issue is to bottleneck all security-critical functionality through trustworthy components.
 These trustworthy components are thoroughly designed, reviewed, and maintained with the following considerations:

 - What are the assurances required?
-High-security enterprise partners require a near-total ability to control and audit the software that interfaces with their systems.
+High-security enterprise partners require near-total ability to control and audit the software interfacing with their systems.
 End users must have the authority to deny permission to use their device features and data.
 Each user, partner, and integrated system has its own requirements, many of which are assured in large part through the Roots of Trust.